Scheduled MonumentsWalesTomen y Cefnlloer

 What is Tomen y Cefnlloer?

-Tomen y Cefnlloer is a motte located in Monmouthshire, Wales, and represents a form of early medieval fortification characteristic of the Norman period in Wales.
+Tomen y Cefnlloer is a motte situated in Monmouthshire, Wales, forming part of the defensive landscape of the Welsh–Norman borderlands during the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG026.

 What period does Tomen y Cefnlloer date from?

 Tomen y Cefnlloer dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Tomen y Cefnlloer?